Download free PDF

 • Integration of such technologies requires services including consulting, implementation, integration, and ongoing support services.
 The services segment is projected to grow with a CAGR of 34.8% in coming years.
 The importance of the services segment is indicative of the complex nature that usually accompanies digital twin deployments, with specialized expertise often critical to system integration, data modeling, and organizational change management.

-• For instance, in October 2025, Accenture introduced the "Physical AI Orchestrator," to help manufacturers reimagine existing and future factories and warehouses as software-defined.
+• For instance, in October 2025, Accenture introduced the "Physical AI Orchestrator," to help manufacturers reimagine existing and future factories and warehouses as software defined.
 In such facility powered with software-defined platforms, virtual replicas mirror the physical automated plant or warehouse and its equipment.
 These live digital twins detect issues and use accurate physics to simulate the impact of potential process changes in real time.

 Digital Twin Market Share, By Solution, 2024

 Based on solution, the digital twin market is segmented into process twin, system twin and product twin.
-The system twin segment substantially leads the market by its 56% market share in 2024, primarily attributed to its widespread use in the design and development of intricate assembly lines, communication systems, and piping networks in the oil & gas, automotive, and aerospace industries.
+The system twin segment substantially leads the market by its 57.5% market share in 2025, primarily attributed to its widespread use in the design and development of intricate assembly lines, communication systems, and piping networks in the oil & gas, automotive, and aerospace industries.

 • System twins are especially important in manufacturing and energy applications in which understanding system-level behavior is pivotal in optimisation and predictive maintenance.
-Due to higher adoption over other digital twin systems, the twins segment holds the largest market share of 55.9% in 2024 and is set to grow at the highest CAGR of 44.8%, reflecting its ability to represent the interaction between multiple components and subsystems in complex models.
+Due to higher adoption over other digital twin systems, the twins segment holds the largest market share of 57.5% in 2025 and is set to grow at the highest CAGR of 44.8%, reflecting its ability to represent the interaction between multiple components and subsystems in complex models.

-• On the other hand, the process twins segment has captured the second dominant position within the digital twin market and is set to grow at a CAGR of 39.8%.
+• On the other hand, the process twins segment has captured the second dominant position within the market and is set to grow at a CAGR of 39.8%.
 While these process digital twins are mainly focused on process improvement applications and workflow optimisation, their use is primarily found in manufacturing and chemical process applications.
 The process twin lets organizations such as manufacturing and chemical, simulate possible operational scenarios and identify opportunities for optimization without disturbing actual production.

-• The growth of process twins and system twins is directly reducing the growth of the product twins, which was analyzed as a smaller market share accounting for 17.6% market share in 2024 with a CAGR of 26.5%.
+• The growth of process twins and system twins is directly reducing the growth of the product twins, which was analyzed as a smaller market share accounting for 17% market share in 2025 with a CAGR of 26%.
 Still, product twins remain fundamentally important to industries with complex product development cycles, like aerospace and automotive, where virtual prototyping and testing save tremendous costs and time.

 • For instance, in April 2023, AGC Inc. announced that the company had developed a process digital twin for chemical plants.
 This technology began full-scale operation in April 2023 at the vinyl chloride monomer (VCM) manufacturing plant of P.T.
 Asahimas Chemical, its chemical manufacturing and sales subsidiary.